henry-the-cudweed/birdability_leaflet/README.md

 4. Add map directions?
 5. Add photos (there are photos in the Esri map, but not in the json available at arcgis.com)
 6. Add attributions
+7. Clean up the data in the sidebar (make special characters visible, make sure all questions are formatted clearly)